froghramar/froghramar/README.md

 </a>

-Feroz is a software engineer with more than six years of industry experience.
+Feroz is a software engineer with more than seven years of industry experience.
 Most of his development skills are on Microsoft stack, especially C#, .NET Core, Azure Functions, Microsoft SQL Server, Azure Cosmos DB, and Azure CI/CD pipelines.
 Throughout his career, Feroz has developed efficient, highly scalable, and fault-tolerant web applications.